markjprice/apps-services-net8/docs/ch01-whats-new.md

 ## Target-typed new

-With C# 9, Microsoft introduced another syntax for instantiating objects known as target-typed new.
-When instantiating an object, you can specify the type first and then use new without repeating the type, as shown in the following code:
+With C# 9, Microsoft introduced another syntax for instantiating objects known as **target-typed `new`**.
+When instantiating an object, you can specify the type first and then use `new` without repeating the type name, as shown in the following code:
 ```cs
 XmlDocument xmlDoc = new(); // target-typed new in C# 9 or later
 ```